Albert Sabin: Polio research

-Between 1955 and 1961, the oral vaccine was tested on at least 100 million people in the USSR, parts of Eastern Europe, Singapore, Mexico, and the Netherlands.
-The first industrial production and mass use of oral poliovirus vaccine (OPV) from Sabin strains was organized by Soviet scientist Mikhail Chumakov.
-This provided the critical impetus for allowing large-scale clinical trials of OPV in the United States in April 1960 on 180,000 Cincinnati school children.
-The mass immunization techniques that Sabin pioneered with his associates effectively eradicated polio in Cincinnati.
-Against considerable opposition from the March of Dimes Foundation, which supported use of Salk's relatively effective killed vaccine, Sabin prevailed on the Public Health Service (PHS) to license his three strains of vaccine.
-While the PHS stalled, the USSR sent millions of doses of the oral vaccine to places with polio epidemics, such as Japan.
+Between 1955 and 1961, Sabin's oral polio vaccine was given to over 90 million people in the USSR, parts of Eastern Europe, Singapore, Mexico, and the Netherlands.
+The first industrial production and mass use of oral poliovirus vaccine (OPV) from Sabin strains was organized by Soviet scientists Mikhail Chumakov and Marina Voroshilova.
+This provided the evidence for allowing large-scale distribution of OPV in April and May of 1960 to 78,476 Cincinnati school children.
+The mass immunization techniques that Sabin pioneered with his associates effectively stopped further outbreaks of polio in Cincinnati.
+Against considerable opposition from the March of Dimes Foundation, which supported use of Jonas Salk's relatively effective killed vaccine, Sabin's vaccine prevailed when the United States Public Health Service (PHS) licensed his three strains of poliovirus used in his oral vaccine.
+During that time, the USSR sent millions of doses of the oral vaccine to places with polio epidemics, such as Japan and Singapore.

-Sabin's first oral poliovirus vaccine (OPV), for use against type 1 polioviruses, was licensed in the United States in 1961.
-His vaccines for type 2 and type 3 polioviruses were licensed in 1962.
+Sabin's strain of type 1 and 2 polioviruses were licensed in the United States in 1961.
+His vaccines for type 3 poliovirus was licensed in 1962.

-At first, the monovalent poliovirus vaccines were administered together by being put on a sugar cube, because the oral polio vaccine had a bitter, salty taste (inspiring Robert B. Sherman's lyrics to A Spoonful of Sugar (Helps the Medicine Go Down) for the 1964 film Mary Poppins).
+At first, the single strain or monovalent poliovirus vaccines were administered together by being putputting drops of the liquid containing the weakened viruses on sugar cubes, to mask the vaccine's bitter taste (inspiring Robert B. Sherman's lyrics to A Spoonful of Sugar (Helps the Medicine Go Down) for the 1964 film Mary Poppins).
 In 1964, a single trivalent OPV containing all three viral serotypes was approved.
-Sabin's oral vaccine was easier to give than the earlier vaccine developed by Salk in 1954, and its effects lasted longer.
-The Sabin vaccine became the predominant method of vaccination against polio in the United States for the next three decades.
-It broke the chain of transmission of the virus and allowed for the possibility that polio might one day be eradicated.
+Sabin's oral vaccine was easier to give and cheaper to make than the injectable vaccine developed by Salk in 1954, and provided life-long immunity when the full course was completed.
+The Sabin vaccine became the method of choice for vaccination against polio in the United States for the next three decades.
+Because it broke the chain of transmission of the virus, it became possible to conceptualize the eradication of the disease worldwide.

 Sabin also developed vaccines against other viral diseases, including encephalitis and dengue.
 In addition, he investigated possible links between viruses and some forms of cancer.

 Philanthropy

-Sabin refused to patent his vaccine, waiving commercial exploitation by pharmaceutical industries, so that the low price would guarantee a more extensive spread of the treatment.
-From the development of his vaccine Sabin did not gain a penny, and continued to live on his salary as a professor.
+Sabin and Salk would not have been qualified to patent their vaccines because they were not the sole developers of the elements and methodology used to make their vaccines.
+It is true that Sabin gave his vaccine free of charge and did not profit financially from its sale, and continued to live on his salary as a professor.
 The Sabin Vaccine Institute was founded in 1993 to continue the work of developing and promoting vaccines.
 To commemorate Sabin's pioneering work, the institute annually awards the Albert B. Sabin Gold Medal in recognition of work in the field of vaccinology or a complementary field.